da-mkay/ng-builder-electron/README.md

 Now, when running the electron package builder, `electron-builder` will be started which will take care of including the dependencies of the package.json into the final app.

 Maybe that's not enough and you need to add a dependency manually.
 Then just do that.
 You can always add dependencies manually to the package.json of your electron project.
 Since that package.json is used as a base for the final package.json, `electron-builder` will take these dependencies into account.

+## F.A.Q.

+### Why does my screen keeps white when a soft-reload is performed?

+In case you use Angular's router, it will change your window's location.
+Since a `file://` URL is used for electron it is important that the filename, i.e. `index.html`, stays in the URL.
+This requires you to use Angular's `HashLocationStrategy`.
+If you don't use `HashLocationStrategy`, the window's location may change to a URL that cannot be loaded by electron, resulting in a white screen.

 ## App-schematic options